SurferAdmin/freqstart/README.md

 See the [open issues](https://github.com/berndhofer/freqstart/issues) for a full list of proposed features (and known issues).

 ### Changelog

+`v0.1.2`
+* Strategy "MultiMA_TSL" added to strategies config.
+* Countdown for validating container is set to 30s again.

 `v0.1.1`
 * Automated reissue of letsencrypt cert if used with Nginx proxy for FreqUI.